Heliconian Club

-The Heliconian Club of Toronto is an association of women involved in the arts and letters based in Toronto, Canada.
-It operates out of Heliconian Hall located in Yorkville.
-In existence for over 110 years, the Heliconian Club remains steadfast in its commitment to women living and working in the arts.
+The Toronto Heliconian Club is a non-profit association of women involved in the arts and letters based in Toronto, Ontario.
+It operates out of Heliconian Hall, a historic building located in the Yorkville area of central Toronto.
+Founded in 1909, the Club still focuses on its original commitment to women supporting and working in the arts.

-Today the Club has six sections – Drama, Dance, Humanities, Literature, Music and Visual Arts – open to all professional women working in or supporting the arts.
-The Club runs a Literary Lecture Series, founded in 1996, a Concert Series in its eighth year and a Salon Series featuring speakers from across the arts spectrum.
-These are open to the public, with the exception of the Literary Lecture Series which is by subscription only.
+Today, the club has six sections – Drama, Dance, Humanities, Literature, Music and Visual Arts – open to all professional women working in or supporting the arts.
+The Club runs a Literary Lecture Series (founded in 1996) and a Concert Series, as well as a Salon Series that features speakers from across the arts spectrum.
+These are open to the public, with the exception of the Literary Lecture Series, which is by subscription only.

 A key initiative of the Club over the last decade has been to establish artistic residencies for young female artists setting out on a professional career in Music, Literature, Visual Arts, Drama and Dance.
-The Club offers the musician, dancer, and dramatist rehearsal space at the Club and an evening in which they can perform their artistic projects at the Club before a paying audience.
+The club offers the musician, dancer and dramatist rehearsal space at the club, and an evening in which they can perform their artistic projects at the club before a paying audience.
 The Visual Artist is given a solo show of her works at the end of the residency in June of each year and is able to attend the Life Drawing Sessions at the Monday Sketch Club free of charge.
-The Writer in residence is given a subscription to the Literary Lecture Series and the opportunity during her residency to share her current writing project with members of the Club.
+The Writer in residence is given a subscription to the Literary Lecture Series and the opportunity during her residency to share her current writing project with members of the club.